 Join me back on dry land now to consider how, if managing the customer base is the route to growth, we can capture that opportunity.

-Does your organisation build a customer marketing plan as standard into its go-to-market strategies?
+Does your organization build a customer marketing plan as standard into its go-to-market strategies?
 If not, it’s time to change.
 At The Marketing Practice we work with clients on Customer Lifecycle Marketing (CLM) strategies which are targeted at this route to growth.
 CLM allows enterprise technology firms to generate growth and deliver value for shareholders by nurturing a loyal customer base, who expand their usage and adoption of the product portfolio, providing a resilient source of recurring revenue.

 That’s the dream, anyway.
 But much as we – and many of our clients – have ambitions for marketing teams to wholly own this type of approach, the reality is that responsibility for the customer often sits across several different departments.
 An overarching strategy, supported right across the business, might be not yet be possible for all firms.